gdeol4/vcf-pipeline/README.md

 # vcf-pipeline
-#### An ETL pipeline that ingests VCF and GFF3 files to produce an SQL table of annotated variants.
+#### An ETL pipeline that ingests VCF and GFF3 files to produce an SQL Database of annotated variants.